dnlbowers/modern-buddhism/README.md

 #### **Lighthouse**

 All lighthouse tests were done in incognito mode to avoid interference from browser add ons.
 I ran the tests on for both mobile.
+For desktop I have only included one screenshot as all pages were the same score, only changing by 1 or two point in performance if I ran it multiple times.
 * ***Desktop Version:***

     ![Desktop Lighthouse Score](assets/readme/screenshots/lighthouse-desktop.jpg)
     There were several actions required to get to this score.

     1. The initial SEO score was 90 due to having no Meta description tag in the page head.
 Once this was added the score became 100.

     1. The best practice score was first 93 and impacted by three factors:
         * Aspect ratio of the images on the teachings page.
 This was fixed by resizing the images with the calculator found on https://andrew.hedges.name/experiments/aspect_ratio/.

         * There where some anchor tags on the community page and the form feedback page where the text read only "here".
 These were changed to a more descriptive text indicating where the links would lead the user.

         * The size of the image to download the book Modern Buddhism on index.html was the right size.
 However, best practice suggest ti should have a height and width specified.
 I used an extension called pesticide to ge the images dimension and added these to the css file under an ID created for this element (#modbudd-ebook).

     1. The performance was 93 on the form feedback page but fluctuating around 93 each time I ran the test.
 I used https://tinypng.com/ to compress the hero image on this page, which took the score to 95 or higher each time I ran the lighthouse test.
 *  **Mobile Version:**

     1. ***index.html:***

         ![Mobile Lighthouse Score for index.html](assets/readme/screenshots/lighthouse-mobile-indx.jpg)

+        * Originally the performance score on the page was around 83.
+But making using a slightly smaller version of the same hero image the issue was resolved.

     1. ***teaching:***